Garside monoids and groups, braids.

 We will now describe the dual braid monoid.
 First we define interval monoids.
 Given a group W and a set S of generators of W as a monoid, we define the length l_S(w) as the minimum number of elements of S needed to write w.
 We then define left-divisors of x as those d∈W such that there exists y with x=dy and l_S(d)+l_S(y)=l_S(x).
 We say that w∈ W is balanced if its set of left and right divisors coincide; in this case we denote this set by [1,w], an interval for the poset of S-divisibility.
 We say that w is Garside for l_S if it is balanced and [1,w] is a lattice (where upper and lower bounds are lcms and gcds), which generates W. Then we have the theorem:

-The Artin-Tits braid monoid is an interval monoid by taking for S the Coxeter generators, in which case l_S is the Coxeter length, and taking for w the longest element of W. The dual monoid, constructed by Birman, Ko and Lee for type A and by Bessis for all well-generated complex reflection groups, is obtained in a similar way, by taking this time for w a Coxeter element, for l_S the reflection length 'reflength' and for S_S the reflections which divide w for the reflection length (for Coxeter groups all reflections divide w but for well-generated complex reflection groups not all reflections divide); for the dual monoid the simples are of cardinality the generalized Catalan numbers catalan.
+The Artin-Tits braid monoid is an interval monoid by taking for S the Coxeter generators, in which case l_S is the Coxeter length, and taking for w the longest element of W. The dual monoid, constructed by Birman, Ko and Lee for type A and by Bessis for all well-generated complex reflection groups, is obtained in a similar way, by taking this time for w a Coxeter element, for l_S the reflection length (see reflength) and for S_S the reflections which divide w for the reflection length (for Coxeter groups all reflections divide a Coxeter element but this is not the case for well-generated complex reflection groups); the simples of the dual monoid are of cardinality the generalized Catalan numbers (see catalan).
 An interval monoid has naturally an inverse morphism from M to W, called 'image' which is the quotient map from the interval monoid to W which sends back simple braids to [1,w].

 A last pertinent notion is reversible monoids.
 Since we store left normal forms, it is easy to compute left lcms and gcds, but hard to compute right lcms and gcds.
 But this becomes easy to do if the monoid has an operation 'reverse', which has the property that 'a' is a left-divisor of 'b' if and only if 'reverse(a)' is a right-divisor of 'reverse(b)'.
 This holds for Artin-Tits and dual braid monoids of groups generated by true reflections; Artin-Tits monoids have a reverse operation which consists of reversing a word, written as a list of atoms.
 The dual monoid also has a reverse operation defined in the same way, but this operation changes monoid: it goes from the dual monoid for the Coxeter element w to the dual monoid for the Coxeter element w⁻¹.
 The operations 'rightlcm' and 'rightgcd', and some other algorithms, have faster implementations if the monoid has a reverse operation.